Zoophish/planetset-docs/docs/clouds.md

 ## Cirrus 2D

-High altitude strandy/wispy clouds.
+High altitude strand-like / wispy clouds.
 This cloud layer is a 2D approximation which works well at high altitudes.

 ### Settings

-**Alttiude**
+**Altitude**
 The altitude of the cloud plane.

 **Density**